Speculatives

 Tailor-made online creative workshops to facilitate pluralistic conversations and stakeholder engagements on important issues, for 3-70 people in a workshop.

-Read an example of output "Belonging, Care, and Repair" with our client Careful Industries.
+Read an example of output "Belonging, Care, and Repair" with our client Careful Industries

-Image from an online co-design sprint (2020)
+Image from an online co-design workshop (2020)

 Photo from SensoryXD (2017)